 Having the laptop was also convenient for showing off some more details about Ubuntu Touch developer preview.
 Lots of people asked us which devices were supported, where they could get hold of the software, and where to get the SDK.
 Having a tab open allowed us to very easily show answers to most of their questions.

 We gave demos of the Ubuntu Touch developer preview on a few Nexus 4 devices on the stand.
-We showed the various swipe gestures and some example Core Apps (thanks core apps teams! ).
+We showed the various swipe gestures and some example Core Apps (thanks core apps teams! :D).
 Surprisingly the attendee wifi held up most of the time, so we could show off some apps which require connectivity.

 I’ll be honest the demos were not always silky smooth, and I’ll be filing bugs where appropriate, and talking to the design and developer teams if there’s anything we need to improve or change.
 But having said that, the conference attendees were exceptionally forgiving.
 They appreciated the software isn’t finished yet, and were fine with me swapping a wedged phone for a working one to finish the demo.